Where to Drink Freshly Roasted, Gourmet Coffee in the City?

 Today they brew from Workshop Coffee, Sweet Cup and artisan roasts of other European roasters.

 Nicely done and tasteful flat white, espresso, latte and cappuccino.
 If you prefer filter coffee pop in the My Little Brew Bar next door.

 They also stock all sorts Australian goodies Byron Bay cookies for example, but you can have Fritz Kola – German soft drinks with high caffeine content – if coffee is too slow to crank you up.

-Healthy snacks, muesli with yogurt, croissant, chocolate snails – your choice what you have with your cuppa.
+- chocolate snails – your choice what you have with your cuppa.

 They have a Synesso espresso machine hand-built in Seattle, instead of the La Marzoccos you can see at almost every other place.

 The cafe itself is small but cozy with friendly, chatty staff.